-Sakal asserts that, on November 30, 2012, he filed a Motion for Preliminary Injunction Staving Non-Judicial Foreclosure Sale of Property with the Circuit Court in Civil No. 12-1-0686. which was denied on December 3, 2012.
+Sakal asserts that, on November 30, 2012, he filed a Motion for Preliminary Injunction Staying Non-Judicial Foreclosure Sale of Property with the Circuit Court in Civil No. 12-1-0686, which was denied on December 3, 2012.
 Also on December 3, 2012, the AOAO reportedly held a public auction offering the Property for sale.
-On January 8, 2013, the AOAO filed a of Non-iudicial "Grantor's Affidavit Foreclosure Under Power of Sale" with Court (Affidavit).
-On the Land
+On January 8, 2013, the AOAO filed a "Grantor's Affidavit of Non-judicial Foreclosure Under Power of Sale" with the Land Court (Affidavit).
+On January 16, 2013, a quitclaim deed (Quitclaim Deed), which conveyed the Property from the AOAO to Kogen for \$50,500, was recorded in the Land Court.